maxchanhi/music-theory-app/README.md

 # Music Theory App

 This repository is now organized as a Node.js project.
-The previous Python Streamlit implementation has been moved to the legacy folder so the code is preserved while the Node.js structure takes over.
+The previous Python Streamlit implementation will no longer be supported.

 ## Structure

 - `src/` Node.js application code
 - `public/` Static assets
-- `legacy_python/` Original Python implementation

 ## Run